 QSuper is currently experiencing a small delay in BPay transactions showing in the transaction history of members.
 Please be assured that all BPay transactions are processed effective the date received.

 Most of us take superannuation for granted, but not many are aware of how it all began.
-In Queensland, super started with an Act of Parliament in 1912, creating the organisation we now know as QSuper.
+In Queensland, super started with an Act of Parliament in 1912 creating the Group we now know as QSuper.

-Super wasn’t compulsory then like it is now.
-And it was only available to a small number of workers – full time, salaried teachers, administrative clerks and other white-collar workers.
+Super wasn’t compulsory then like it is now, and it was only available to a small number of Queensland Government employees – full-time, salaried teachers, administrative clerks and other white-collar workers.
 But it was a start.

-Now as Queensland’s largest super fund1, we’ve expanded our services, and grown our customer base to more than 550,000, with over $65 billion in funds under management2.
+QSuper is now Queensland’s largest super fund and one of the largest in Australia1.
+We’ve expanded our range of products and services and grown our customer base to more than 565,000 with over $72 billion in funds under management.